yaelso/celadon-client/README.md

 ## Features
 Users can login via Google and access a number of views, varying from a dashboard that contains all productivity models belonging to a user, an archive, a Pokedex, and a personal profile.

-- User login and auth via Google
-- Category, list, and task creation
-- Archived and favorite checklists, task scheduling, and task progress/completion status markers
-- Incrementable habits
-- Pokemon collection, EXP gathering, and leveling

-## Usage Notes
-This client repository lacks Firebase configuration keys!
-To run locally, you can hook up your own Firebase auth configuration values to the appropriate keys contained in `src/firebase.ts`.

-## Features
-Users can login via Google and access a number of views, varying from a dashboard that contains all productivity models belonging to a user, an archive, a Pokedex, and a personal profile.

 #### Dashboard View
 - Category, list, and task creation and deletion
 - Checklist favorites and archive actions